mrdudz/demons/README.md

 ### Treasures of Dex

-During your adventure you may find treasures which can be used during your quest.
+During your adventure you may find treasures which can be used by pressing a key.
 Some of them are dropped by monsters, some you will have to find!

 **Potion (F1):** These are depicted by red '!' symbols.
 Drink a potion to heal your wounds by pressing F1.

 **Gem (F3):** These rare precious stones have magical powers.
-If you are lucky to find a gem (depicted by a green diamond symbol), you can use its magical powers by pressing F3.
+If you are lucky to find a gem (depicted by a green diamond symbol), you can use its magical powers by pressing F3 (F2 on Javascript emulator version).

 **Scroll (F5):** The scrolls with arcane words written on them have been created by evil mages lurking in the deepest chambers of Dex.
 A scroll looks like a purple '?' symbol on the screen.
-You can unleash the spells stored in them by pressing F5.
+You can unleash the spells stored in them by pressing F5 (F3 on Javascript emulator version).

 **Ankh (F7):** The demons of Dex have stolen the holy ankhs of the circle.
-The ankhs are really rare, but if you manage to recover one, you can unleash its destructive powers by pressing F7.
+The ankhs are really rare, but if you manage to recover one, you can unleash its destructive powers by pressing F7 (F4 on Javascript emulator version).

 **Staff (Z):** Only the one possessing this magical artifact can become the new arch druid.
 It is a truly powerful item and you may use its powers by pressing the Z key.
 Beware, even its powers may be limited.